Caitlin Van Sickle: Early life

 Van Sickle was born on January 26, 1990, in Wilmington, Delaware.
-She played golf at an early age, with her mother being the head professional and an instructor at DuPont Country Club.
+She played golf at an early age, with her mother, Lori, being the head professional and an instructor at DuPont Country Club.
 At age six, she tried out soccer, and in fourth grade, she was introduced to field hockey.
 She attended Tower Hill School and was a standout athlete, excelling at field hockey, basketball and lacrosse.

 Van Sickle was friends with future Olympic basketball player Elena Delle Donne through sixth grade at Tower Hill; she focused mainly on the sport until 10th grade and competed at Amateur Athletic Union (AAU) basketball tournaments, before deciding to concentrate on field hockey as a sophomore in high school.

 With the field hockey team, Van Sickle made the varsity squad as a high school freshman.
 She won a state championship with the team as a sophomore in 2005, one of three consecutive she played an important role in leading the team to.
 As a junior in 2006, Van Sickle, a midfielder, recorded 10 goals and four assists, which included an assist for the first score of the team's 2–0 state championship victory over William Penn High School.
 At the end of the season, she was named by the Delaware Field Hockey Coaches Association as a first-team all-state selection and the state's player of the year.
 As a senior, she helped Tower Hill compile an undefeated record of 20–0 while winning their third-straight title; Van Sickle was again chosen first-team all-state and the state player of the year.

 Van Sickle also helped the lacrosse team win three-straight state championships; she was all-state in her last two years and was the Delaware Girls Lacrosse Player of the Year in her final season, after scoring 53 goals and 26 assists as a defender.
 In the 2008 lacrosse state championship game, against St. Andrew's School, she scored two goals and two assists in the win.
 She also earned second-team all-state honors as a basketball player as a senior.
 One publication also selected Van Sickle as the Delaware High School Athlete of the Year for 2007–2008.

 In her senior year, Van Sickle was teammates on the lacrosse team with her younger sister, Taylor.
 She accepted an athletic scholarship offer from the University of North Carolina (UNC) to play field hockey for the North Carolina Tar Heels, a team that she had grown up a fan of.